srihariravikumar/votepen/README.md

 ## Security Vulnerabilities

-If you discover any security vulnerability within Tagvote's source code, please send an e-mail to Yoginth at yoginth@aol.com instead of opening an issue.
+If you discover any security vulnerability within Votepen's source code, please send an e-mail to Yoginth at yoginth@aol.com instead of opening an issue.
 All security vulnerabilities will be promptly addressed.

 ## API

-A public API is the next step of Tagvote's development.
-In the meanwhile, if you're interested in developing applications on top of our API please contact us at support@tagvote.com.
+A public API is the next step of Votepen's development.
+In the meanwhile, if you're interested in developing applications on top of our API please contact us at support@votepen.com.